Academy for Leadership Abilities® (ALA)

 Pioneering Possibilities® (PP)

-Pioneering Possibilities® provides leadership opportunities for ALL people within the community to have a stronger voice in decision-making processes that promote healthy relationships through the development of monthly service projects and other volunteer opportunities.
+Pioneering Possibilities® provides leadership opportunities for ALL people age 18 and older who live or work in Perry County to have a stronger voice in decision-making processes that promote healthy relationships through the development of service projects, team building, and other volunteer opportunities.
 Pioneering Possibilities® is an investment in your life.
 This opportunity is changing the culture and the people of our community.
-What is holding you back from growing with this opportunity?

 Summer Camp